[HISTORY: Adopted by the Town Meeting of the Town of Ashland as indicated in article histories. Amendments noted where applicable.]

 Any and all other contractual terms as arranged between the Treasurer/Collector and the property owner.

-All Abatement Agreements shall be signed by the Chairman of the Board of Selectmen and the property owner, whose signatures shall be notarized, and attested to by the Town Clerk.
-Copies of all Abatement Agreements shall be provided to the Massachusetts Department of Environmental Protection, the United States Environmental Protection Agency, the Massachusetts Commissioner of Revenue, the Board of Selectmen and the property owner.
+All Abatement Agreements shall be signed by the Chairman of the Select Board and the property owner, whose signatures shall be notarized, and attested to by the Town Clerk.
+Copies of all Abatement Agreements shall be provided to the Massachusetts Department of Environmental Protection, the United States Environmental Protection Agency, the Massachusetts Commissioner of Revenue, the Select Board and the property owner.